Battle of Cowpens: Aftermath

-Coming in the wake of the American defeat at Camden, Cowpens was a surprising victory and a turning point that affected the psychology of the entire war—"spiriting up the people", not only those of the backcountry Carolinas, but those in all the Southern states.
-As it was, the Americans were encouraged to fight further, and the Loyalists and British were demoralized.
+Coming in the wake of the American defeat at Camden, Cowpens was a surprising victory and a turning point that affected the psychology of the entire war—"spiriting up the people," not only those of the backcountry Carolinas, but those in all the Southern states.
+The Americans were encouraged to fight further and the Loyalists and British were demoralized.
 Furthermore, its strategic result—the destruction of an important part of Cornwallis' army—was crucial toward ending the war.
-Along with the Loyalist defeat at Kings Mountain, Cowpens was a serious blow to Cornwallis, who might have defeated much of the remaining American troops in South Carolina had Tarleton won at Cowpens.
+Along with the Loyalist defeat at Kings Mountain, Cowpens was a serious blow to Cornwallis who might have defeated much of the remaining American troops in South Carolina had Tarleton won at Cowpens.
 Instead, the battle set in motion a series of events leading to the end of the war.
 Cornwallis abandoned his pacification efforts in South Carolina, stripped his army of its excess baggage, and pursued Greene's force into North Carolina.
 Skirmishes occurred at the Catawba River (including the Battle of Cowan's Ford on February 1, 1781) and other fords.
-Yet, after a long chase Cornwallis met Greene at the Battle of Guilford Court House, winning a victory but so weakening his army that he withdrew to Wilmington to rest and refit.
-Later, when Cornwallis went into Virginia, Washington and his French ally Rochambeau, seized this opportunity to trap and defeat him at the siege of Yorktown, which caused the British to seek peace terms with the Americans that would acknowledge the United States' independence.
+Yet, after a long chase, Cornwallis met Greene at the Battle of Guilford Court House, winning a victory, but so weakening his army that he withdrew to Wilmington to rest and refit.
+Later, when Cornwallis went into Virginia, Washington and his French ally Rochambeau seized this opportunity to trap and defeat him at the siege of Yorktown which caused the British to seek peace terms with the Americans that would acknowledge the United States' independence.

 In the opinion of John Marshall, "Seldom has a battle, in which greater numbers were not engaged, been so important in its consequences as that of Cowpens."
-It gave Greene his chance to conduct a campaign of "dazzling shiftiness" that led Cornwallis by "an unbroken chain of consequences to the catastrophe at Yorktown which finally separated America from the British crown".
+It gave Greene his chance to conduct a campaign of "dazzling shiftiness" that led Cornwallis by "an unbroken chain of consequences to the catastrophe at Yorktown which finally separated America from the British crown."